JeffReeves/substruct-server/README.md

 sudo apt-get install syslinux pxelinux
 ```

-Make `/tfptboot` directory and copy pxelinux and syslinux files into it:
+Make the `/tftpboot` directory and copy pxelinux and syslinux files into it:

 ```sh
 sudo mkdir /tftpboot